New Zealand Abortion Clinical Guideline

 - an e-learning module about changes to the abortion legislation for all health practitioners.

-Health practitioners can make a LearnOnline account through the link above to access these resources.
+Health practitioners can create a LearnOnline account through the link above to access these resources.

-Please note: when you create a LearnOnline account or use an existing account to complete or access this training, we may collect and use the information provided to support the development of further workforce training.
+Please note: When you create a LearnOnline account or use an existing account to complete or access this training, we may collect and use the information provided to support the development of further workforce training.
 If information about the training is published, it will be done so anonymously.
 You have the right to ask for a copy of any personal information we hold about you related to this, and to ask for it to be corrected if you think it is wrong.
-Email: firstname.lastname@example.org
+For any queries, please email: email@example.com

-The Ministry has contracted the New Zealand College of Sexual and Reproductive Health (NZCSRH) to develop new, training modules for first trimester abortion with cultural safety at the core.
-The training is suitable for those not currently providing services wishing to start and current abortion providers wishing to upskill in culturally safe practice or further develop additional skills, such as surgical abortion provision or point of care ultrasound.
+The New Zealand College of Sexual and Reproductive Health (NZCSRH) has developed free training modules for first-trimester abortion with cultural safety at its core.
+The training is suitable for those not currently providing services, but wishing to start, and current abortion providers wishing to upskill in culturally safe practice or further develop additional skills, such as surgical abortion provision or point of care ultrasound.
 This training aims to increase the availability of, and access to, abortion services by growing a diverse abortion workforce across the sector, including those in primary or community settings.

 The training includes an early medical abortion (EMA) module, an early surgical module (ESA), a triage and communication skills module and an early pregnancy point-of-care ultrasound (POCUS) module.
-The training will be available via the BPAC website mid-November 2022.
-The link will be available from the NZCSRH website.
+Access to the free training is available here.